Duke of Chaulnes: First creation (1621–1698)

 The duchy of Chaulnes was established by letters patent in January 1621 and registered on 6 March 1621 at the Parlement of Paris for the benefit of Honoré d'Albert (1581–1649), Marshal of France in 1619, known as the Marshal de Cadenet, a younger brother of Charles d'Albert, Duke of Luynes (1578–1621).

 Honoré d'Albert had married Charlotte Eugénie d'Ailly on 14 January 1620.
 She was heir to a family holding the titles of Count of Chaulnes (created in December 1563), Vidame d'Amiens and Baron de Picquigny.
 The marriage contract stipulated that their heirs would take the name and arms of Ailly.
 The first Duke of Chaulnes had three sons, all of whom took the surname of d'Albert d'Ailly.
-Of the three sons, only the eldest son Henri-Louis married, but only sired girls.
+Of the three sons, only the eldest son Henri-Louis married, but sired only girls.
 Upon the first Duke's death in 1649, Henri-Louis became the second duke, and when he died four years later in 1653, the title passed to his younger brother, Charles, who became the third Duke.

 In 1667, to avoid the title passing into disuse, the 3rd Duke, at the request of his mother, named as his heir Charles Honoré d'Albert de Luynes, 7th Duke of Chevreuse (1646–1712), son of Louis Charles d'Albert de Luynes the 2nd Duke of Luynes.
 The Duke of Chevreuse's marriage contract stipulated that the title would pass to the youngest child of his marriage, (Note: In 1667, Charles Honoré d'Albert de Luynes married Jeanne Marie Colbert, the daughter of French statesman Jean-Baptiste Colbert, who served as First Minister of State from 1661 until 1683 under the rule of King Louis XIV.
 Among her siblings were brothers Jean-Baptiste Colbert, Marquis de Seignelay and Jacques-Nicolas Colbert, the Archbishop of Rouen.) and, in case the male line subsequently ended, to the youngest of that name who held the arms of the d'Albert family.
 Thus two distinct houses were created: Luynes, which the Duke of Chevreuse inherited from his father, and Chaulnes, which remained distinct and separate from the former until the direct line of inheritance came to an end.
 In that case, the two houses should be reunited until it was possible to separate them again (which happened in 1792).